CongducPham/PEPR_AgriFutur/Gateway/README.md

 Gateway framework for Generic Sensor Platform project
 ====================================================

-Our gateway is based on the [WaziGate framework](https://www.waziup.io/documentation/wazigate/) for Raspberry Pi from WAZIUP e.V.
+Our customized gateway is based on the [WaziGate framework](https://www.waziup.io/documentation/wazigate/) for Raspberry Pi from WAZIUP e.V.

 We are providing a customized WaziGate distribution for out-of-the-box deployment of sensing systems. **It is referred to as Customized Gateway** as opposed to the general WaziGate framework provided by WAZIUP e.V.